000MDK/steamlink_moonlight_VirtualHereFreeInstaller/README.md

 ### On your Desktop PC (client)

  * Download and install the latest VirtualHere free client for your OS: https://virtualhere.com/usb_client_software
  * Run the VirtualHere client.
-It should autodiscover the server when yoou are streaming.
+It should autodiscover the server when you are streaming.

 ## Additional configuration